Red Cross Babysitting Course - Virtual - Canada

 Registration

-Click the Register link next to the course date in the course schedule.
+To register for a virtual Babysitting course, click the Register link next to the course date in the course schedule above.

 Course Duration and Timing

-The class is 7 hours long including several breaks.
+The Red Cross virtual Babysitting class is 7 hours long, including several short breaks.
 All classes are in Pacific Standard Time (PST) and take place on the days and times noted in the schedule table above.

 Attendance